 Are you ready to type on your card?
 Don't get your hopes too high up yet.
 Getting into the program is difficult.
 Chris sets a minimum requirement to qualify for YT Automatic.
 Your annual income should be at least $150K.
 If you fall a little short on the first requirement, you can still qualify if your assets are worth at least $1M, including your house.
 This sounds reasonable to me because YouTube automation is expensive.
 And it takes time to see the return.

+YT Automatic might not be a good fit for stay-at-home moms.
+You’ll need a huge capital to start on top of the $60K course price since everything is done for you.
 YouTube is the biggest video advertising platform with over 2.7 billion active users.
-It is the second largest search engine next to Google.
-Users of the platform can consume over a billion hours of content daily.
-A done-for-you, automated YouTube program is the easiest gateway to the business.
-Everything is provided, you just need lots of money to start.
-However, the system isn't bulletproof, and making money through YT automation will take a while.
-The program is only worth it if you can pay $60K upfront.
-Plus, backup funds to sustain you in the next 18 months without draining your life savings.
+It is the second largest search engine next to Google, and users consume over a billion hours of content daily.
+However, the system isn't bulletproof, and it will take some time before you see a return to your investments.
+You’ll need backup funds to sustain you in the next 18 months without draining your life savings.